Earning on the side - is it really worth it?

 Before you start earning extra money on the side, it's worth doing some calculations to figure out whether you'll actually be making as much as you think you will.
 The tax-free threshold (currently $18,200) applies to your income as a whole and will already be claimed by your main job, so every dollar you earn in your second job will be taxed.
-Keep in mind that:
+This means:

-- if your second income is from a hobby or home business, you'll be required to declare your earnings and pay tax according to your total taxable income for the year (your salary plus extra earnings), so keep some money aside each month or you could be in for a rude shock when you receive your tax bill.
+- If your second income is from a hobby or home business, you'll be required to declare your earnings and pay tax according to your total taxable income for the year (your salary plus extra earnings).
+It may be worth considering putting some money aside each month in case you have a rude shock when you receive your tax bill.

-Check the current year's tax brackets at the ATO website and do your sums.
+Check the current year's tax brackets at the ATO website and make sure to do your sums.

 At the end of the day, even if your second income isn't as rewarding as you'd anticipated, if you're doing something you enjoy or building a business that you hope will become your main income in years to come, you may consider it time and effort well spent.